 Dec.
 8 has been a very unique date in National Hockey League history.
-It gave the first goal that was actually shot in by a goaltender.
+It gave us the first goal that was actually shot into the net by a goaltender.
 It was also a big date for hockey-playing brothers, both as teammates and bitter enemies.
-In addition, there were some memories made in St. Louis as well.
-Let’s get in our hockey time machine to travel through the decades.
+In addition, there were some memories made in St. Louis.
+So, let’s get in our hockey time machine to travel through the decades.

 He Shoots, He Scores